-Save The Date: on Wednesday, November 13th, The Irwin S. Chanin School of Architecture will launch Phase I of the Student Work Collection Database.
+On Wednesday, November 13th, The Irwin S. Chanin School of Architecture will launch Phase I of the Student Work Collection Database.
 The event will take place in the Great Hall, followed by a reception in the Third Floor Lobby.
-Event details to follow.

 Phase II will begin in November 2019 and will broaden the Collection’s published material by focusing on roughly 32,000 born-digital images, text, and A/V records collected from 2001 to 2021.
 Once complete, the Collection will become the first comprehensive, public, digital resource for historical and contemporary architectural pedagogy and student work.

-This grant-funded project has received generous support from the Institute for Museum and Library Services, the Leon Levy Foundation, the Metropolitan New York Library Council, and the National Historic Publications and Records Commission.
+This grant-funded project has received generous support from the Institute for Museum and Library Services, the Leon Levy Foundation, the Metropolitan New York Library Council, and the National Historical Publications & Records Commission.